Green River, Wyoming: Flaming Gorge Days

 Every year, on the last full weekend of June, Green River hosts Flaming Gorge Days.
 The festival features concerts, 3-on-3 basketball, Red Desert Road Runner 5K race, Festival in the Park, among other activities.
 Past musical performances at the festival have included Poison, Tesla, Everclear, Head East, Neal McCoy, REO Speedwagon, Josh Gracin, Chris LeDoux and Trick Pony.

 Government

 Green River's government consists of a six-member city council, each of whom are elected from one of three wards.
 Each ward elects two members.
 The mayor is elected in a citywide vote.
 The city council was criticized in 2007 for its handling of a smoking ban, which caused several residents to question the council's motives.

 The Mayor of Green River is Pete Rust, who was elected in November 2014.

-Animal welfare

-Green River is one of the last cities in the United States that still uses a gas chamber for euthanizing animals at its municipal shelter.
-The practice, widely condemned by animal rights groups, has faced protests from citizens and activists.
-Despite offers to fund a transition to humane euthanasia methods, city officials have refused to discontinue gas chamber use.

 Education

 Public education in the City of Green River is provided by Sweetwater County School District #2.
 Schools serving the city include: Harrison Elementary, Truman Elementary, Washington Elementary, Monroe Intermediate School, Lincoln Middle School, and Green River High School.
 There is also one alternative high school campus - Expedition Academy.

 Western Wyoming Community College is located in nearby Rock Springs and maintains an extension center in Green River.

 Green River has a public library, a branch of the Sweetwater County Library System.